Ordisoftware/Hebrew-Calendar/README.md

 - Add parashah name in the title bar of description box.
 - Fix multiple parashah description boxes at the same time which only displays the first one opened until it is closed.
 - Fix save in parashot board causes a null exception in case of empty cells in the grid.
+- Fix issues with intermediate day names of weekly celebrations in case of moonrise occurring the next day (moon omer).

 #### 2022.04.05 - Version 9.28